Raju3114/Quantum-Graph-Neural-Network-Cancer-Classification/README.md

 This project implements a hybrid Quantum–Graph Neural Network (QGNN) model to classify cancer subtypes using the TCGA-PANCAN RNA-Seq dataset.

 ## Dataset
-- 801 patient samples (nodes)
+- 801 patient samples
 - 20,531 gene expression features
-- Multi-class cancer subtype labels
+- PCA → 200 dimensions
--
+- Graph construction using cosine similarity + kNN
 - ## Dataset Source

 The dataset used in this project is publicly available: